White Rock Quarry (Hanson)

 While there are a number of sources of sediment to Third Creek, DEM and the EPA are responsible for regulating sediment discharges from sources such as the White Rock Quarry.
 There are specific surface water criteria outlined within the mining operations plan (MOP) which Hanson is required to comply with.

 The environment improvement program (EIP) in the EPA licence that requires Hanson to undertake a range of short-, medium-, and long-term actions to improve stormwater quality and reduce sediment discharge off site.

-The EIP was developed in 2017 in line with the Water Quality Policy.
+The EIP was developed in 2017 in line with the Environment Protection (Water Quality) Policy 2015.
 A water quality monitoring program stipulated in the licence requires Hanson to engage independent consultants to conduct continuous water quality monitoring at the site.
 This data must be reported to the EPA on a quarterly and annual basis and the results inform the effectiveness of existing and recently implemented management measures.

 Operations at the quarry must be in compliance and the EPA works with DEM to inform regulatory actions when standards are exceeded.

 The topography of the site is complex and surface water management is challenging.
 Sediment control is likely to be an ongoing improvement for Hanson.
 The EPA and DEM are committed to ensuring Hanson takes all reasonable and practicable measures to reduce its off-site discharge and impact.